 They have been on-line Editors for Abitare magazine and authors of On Display, a project about experimental design.
 From 2011 to 2013 they have been Art Director of the monthly Interior Design magazine Bravacasa by RCS Periodici.

-As Graphic Designers and Art Directors they have worked among the others for Vivienne Westwood, Marlene Kuntz, Adidas and Subsonica.
+As Graphic Designers and Art Directors they have worked among the others for Vivienne Westwood, Marlene Kuntz, Adidas, Subsonica, Visionnaire and Carlo Pignatelli.

 From 2014 to 2017 they were Art Director of the furniture company LAGO and since 2015 they are creative consultants for the ceramic tile brand CEDIT – Ceramiche d’Italia.